LukeDuhe/fluent-bit-docs/getting_started/README.md

 # Getting Started

-[Fluent Bit](http://fluentbit.io) is a straightforward tool and to get started with it we need to understand it basic workflow.
+[Fluent Bit](http://fluentbit.io) is a straightforward tool and to get started with it we need to understand its basic workflow.
 Consider the following diagram a global overview of it:

 ![Fluent Bit Workflow](../.gitbook/assets/logging_pipeline.png)